-If you or a loved one are dependent on or addicted to prescription or illicit opioids, The Recovery Village Palm Beach can help.
-The Recovery Village Palm Beach provides evidence-based detoxification and rehabilitation services for substance use disorders, delivered by experienced and accredited professionals.
+If you or a loved one are dependent on or addicted to prescription or illicit opioids, The Recovery Village Palm Beach at Baptist Health can help.
+The Recovery Village Palm Beach at Baptist Health provides evidence-based detoxification and rehabilitation services for substance use disorders, delivered by experienced and accredited professionals.

 Centers for Disease Control and Prevention.
 “Drug Overdose Deaths.”
 June 2019.
 Accessed October 23, 2019.

 National Institute on Drug Abuse.
 “Opioid Overdose Crisis.”
 January 2019.
 Accessed October 23, 2019.

 Centers for Disease Control and Prevention. “ 2017 Drug Overdose Death Rates.”
 July 2019.
 Accessed October 23, 2019.

 The Foundation for AIDS Research.
 “Opioid & Health Indicator Database: Florida Opioid Epidemic.”
 June 2017.
 Accessed October 23, 2019.

 Agency for Healthcare Research and Quality.
 “Opioid-Related Hospital Use: Florida.”
 April 2019.
 Accessed October 23, 2019.